Kabir7830/React---Django/README.md

     python manage.py migrate

 And we are done with our backend.
 Now we can view, create, edit, and delete our products using API's

+# Setting up front-end in React JS

+install Node.js on your local machine to use React JS Download node.js from the <a href="https://nodejs.org/en/download">Node JS Official Website</a>
+Once installed, open your terminal and run the following commands

+    npm install -g create-react-app
+    npx create-react-app app_name